hech11/LearningSandboxOpenGL/README.md

 # LearningSandboxOpenGL

+This is purely for educational purposes and should be used to learn opengl without needing to "set up" a bunch of other things!

 If I ever wanted to learn Opengl.
 I should be using this library/project I made that enables me to quickly learn and experiment with OpenGL without the need to program "boiler plate" code.